LEJ's Blog

 Amtrak's designated Train #1.

-Sylvia and Dillard are in the Observation Car having coffee from the train's snack bar, with sandwiches they bought on Saint Claude Avenue in New Orleans.
-They are listening to Balthazar, who recently repatriated from an offshore oil rig job.
+Sylvia and Dillard are in the Observation Car for the 9am departure having coffee from the train's snack bar, with sandwiches they bought last night on Saint Claude Avenue in New Orleans.

-for the ride back to Lafayette.
+for their morning lit train ride back to Lafayette.

 Mural / section